Nelson-Andrade/tkh-git-template/README.md

-# H1 tkh-git-template
+# tkh-git-template

-> A short description about the project and/or client.
+> This repo verifies a user's eligibility based on the age they input.

-## H2 Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### H3 Prerequisites
+### Prerequisites

 The things you need before installing the software.

-- You need this
-- And you need this
-- Oh, and don't forget this
+- Install git
+- Download IDE

-### H3 Installation
+### Installation

 A step by step guide that will tell you how to get the development environment up and running.

-1. First step
+1. Clone repo
-2. Another step
-3. Final step
+2. Open repo in preferred IDE
+3. In terminal, run 'node welcome.js'

-## H2 Usage
+## Usage

 A few examples of useful commands and/or tasks.

-- First example
-- Second example
+- Name verification
-- And keep this in mind
+- Determining eligibility based on age.

-### H3 Branches
+### Branches

-* Main:
+* Main: main
-* Feature:
+* Feature: convention for new features is 'feature-(id)'
-* Bugfix:
+* Bugfix: convention for bugfix is 'bugfix-(id)'
-* etc...